COSC3020/detecting-isomorphism-DJReflexive/README.md

 # Sources

 - ChatGPT: For helping me come up with property testing ideas.
 All the implementation is all done by me, just needed to figure out what to test for.
 - ChatGPT: For the help writing my generatePermutations() and heap permute technique.
+It wrote the majority of the function, but I wrote the convertGraphToArray() and swap() methods myself.
+I tried various versions of my own ideas to generate all permutations, however, I was unable to get it to work how I wanted.
+When I asked ChatGPT, it generated this version that uses Heap that I decided to implement with my code.

 # Plagiarism Acknowledgement